-6.6 End of Competition
+6.7 End of Competition

 When the time of one round of competition runs out or one team triggers the winning conditions in advance, this round of competition ends.
-Please refer to "5.13 - Winning Criteria" for details on the winning criteria.
+For more information about the winning criteria, see "5.10 Winning Criteria".
 The match is over when a winner has emerged or all rounds have ended.

-6.7 Results Confirmation
+6.8 Results Confirmation